lbjeffli/dotfiles/README.md

 4. install other personal stuff like gpg and ssh keys

-Step 2. and onward can be carried out by running
+Note: step 2 and 3 can be carried out by running

     $ bash .sciprt/init-install.sh